Old Drunkard: Description

 The sculpture depicts an aged woman, who squats on the ground and holds an open flask in her lap.
 At a height of around 92 centimetres, the statue is about life size.
 The woman sits on the ground and extends her legs in front of herself and crosses her ankles such that the left leg sits in front of the right one.
 She holds the lagynos flask in her lap, grasping it tightly around the neck and belly.
 The flask which presumably holds unmixed wine, is decorated with an ivy vine pattern.

-The woman is dressed in a chiton which would be secured with metal pins and which is girded round the middle of the body with a belt.
+The woman is dressed in a chiton (garment) which would be secured with metal pins and which is girded round the middle of the body with a belt.
 The right pin has slipped off her shoulder, leaving her upper body uncovered, without exposing her breast.
 The motif of the pin which has slipped off the shoulder traditionally had erotic connotations and appears especially in depictions of the goddess of love, Aphrodite.
 Over the chiton, the woman wore a heavy cloak, which has fallen to the ground and piles up around her.
 The woman's clothing recalls contemporary fashion.
 The same clothing is also found in depictions of Aphrodite and Nymphs, and also of distinguished women of the time.

 On the exposed upper body, the collar bone and ribs emerge from the Décolletage, as do the shoulder blades and the spinal column at the back.
 The skin is stretched in a thin sheet over the skeleton and the underlying muscles, veins and tendons are depicted in an anatomically correct way.
 A thick vein runs up her neck directly under the skin and disappears into a jowl under her chin.

 Pierced ears indicate golden earrings, which would have been inserted.
 A headscarf holds her hair out of her face.
 The head of the Old Drunkard is raised, her mouth is slightly open and her eyes stare off into space.
 Her skin is loose and hangs in folds over her cheeks and jaw.
 The Nasolabial fold is pronounced and crow's feet surround the eyes.
 The open mouth exposes two remaining teeth.
 The woman's hair is carefully styled, wrapped at the sides and gathered up with a band above the neck.
 Her headscarf is carefully wrapped around her head; a few locks peep out under it, as if by accident.
 She wears two rings on her left hand, one on her pointing finger and one on her ringfinger, which implies that she was wealthy and had some social status.